willhblackburn/willhblackburn.github.io/_posts/2021-10-31-priority-management.md

 <img src="/assets/checklists.png" alt="Checklists" style="border-radius:10px;" />

-**Priority Management is simply the act of managing, setting, and working towards your priorities.**
+**Priority Management is the act of managing, setting, and working towards your priorities.**

-It is entirely different than Time Management.
-Time Management lets you schedule items in your day.
+It is different than Time Management.
+Time Management is scheduling items in your day.
 Priority Management makes sure the items you schedule are **what** you should be working on to begin with.
 Separate these in your mind and workflows.

 Here are my top takeaways.